qebsler/boilerplate/README.md

 # boilerplate

-## utilisation
+## Docs

-Clone this repository
+1. Clone this repository

-run `npm i` in your favorite terminal
+2. run `npm i` in your favorite terminal

-run `npm start` to begin the development of your project
+3. run `npm start` to begin the development of your project

-run `npm run build` to build your project
+4. run `npm run build` to build your project